AlexanderEvanW/PortfolioProjects/Pizza Sales/README.md

 This project is based on the Maven Pizza Challenge, and all the datasets are downloadable from their [website](https://www.mavenanalytics.io/blog/maven-pizza-challenge)

 ## Objective
-For the Maven Pizza Challenge, you’ll be playing the role of a BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
-You've been hired to help the restaurant use data to improve operations, and just received the following note:
+For this challenge, I will be playing the role of a BI consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
+My task is to help the restaurant leverage data to improve its operations.
+I have just received this email:

 Welcome aboard, we're glad you're here to help!